Roberto Bolaño: The Unknown University

-A deluxe edition of Bolaño's complete poetry, The Unknown University, was translated from the Spanish by Laura Healy (Chile, New Directions, 2013).
+A deluxe edition of Bolaño's complete poetry, The Unknown University, was translated from Spanish by Laura Healy (Chile, New Directions, 2013).
 It was shortlisted for the 2014 Best Translated Book Award.

 Themes

-In the final decade of his life Bolaño produced a significant body of work, consisting of short stories and novels.
-In his fiction the characters are often novelists or poets, some of them aspiring and others famous, and writers appear ubiquitous in Bolaño's world, variously cast as heroes, villains, detectives and iconoclasts.
+In the final decade of his life, Bolaño produced a significant body of work, consisting of short stories and novels.
+In his fiction, the characters are often novelists or poets, some of them aspiring and others famous, and writers appear ubiquitous in Bolaño's world, variously cast as heroes, villains, detectives, and iconoclasts.

-Other significant themes of his work include quests, "the myth of poetry", the "interrelationship of poetry and crime", the inescapable violence of modern life in Latin America, and the essential human business of youth, love and death.
+Other significant themes of his work include quests, "the myth of poetry", the "interrelationship of poetry and crime", the inescapable violence of modern life in Latin America, and the essential human business of youth, love, and death.

 In one of his stories, Dentist, Bolaño appears to set out his basic aesthetic principles.
 The narrator pays a visit to an old friend, a dentist.
 The friend introduces him to a poor Indian boy who turns out to be a literary genius.
 At one point during a long evening of inebriated conversation, the dentist expresses what he believes to be the essence of art:

 That's what art is, he said, the story of a life in all its particularity.
 It's the only thing that really is particular and personal.
 It's the expression and, at the same time, the fabric of the particular.
 And what do you mean by the fabric of the particular?
 I asked, supposing he would answer: Art.
 I was also thinking, indulgently, that we were pretty drunk already and that it was time to go home.
-But my friend said: What I mean is the secret story....
-The secret story is the one we'll never know, although we're living it from day to day, thinking we're alive, thinking we've got it all under control and the stuff we overlook doesn't matter.
+But my friend said: What I mean is the secret story...The secret story is the one we'll never know, although we're living it from day to day, thinking we're alive, thinking we've got it all under control and the stuff we overlook doesn't matter.
 But every damn thing matters!
 It's just that we don't realize.
 We tell ourselves that art runs on one track and life, our lives, on another, we don't even realize that's a lie.

 Like large parts of Bolaño's work, this conception of fiction manages to be at once elusive and powerfully suggestive.
 As Jonathan Lethem has commented, "Reading Roberto Bolaño is like hearing the secret story, being shown the fabric of the particular, watching the tracks of art and life merge at the horizon and linger there like a dream from which we awake inspired to look more attentively at the world."